veegilioli/veegilioli/README.md

 - 👋 Hi, I’m @veegilioli
-- 👀 I’m interested in art
+- 👀 I’m interested in art, photograph, paint, cinema
 - 🌱 I’m currently learning design and modelling
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me valentinagilioli9@gmail.com
+- 📫 How to reach me valentinagilioli9@gmail.com or @vee.gilioli

 <!---
 veegilioli/veegilioli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.